zinzied/SimplePyInstallerGui/README.md

-# 🚀 Python to EXE Converter - Enhanced
+# 🚀 Python to EXE Converter

 A powerful GUI application that simplifies converting Python scripts to standalone executables using PyInstaller, with automatic error detection and resolution, comprehensive notifications, and PyInstaller version management.